Trump calls for quick end to US coronavirus lockdown

 However, his push for a quick reopening of the economy carries the risk that some will see it as putting wealth over the survival of the sick, especially the vulnerable elderly.

-Texas Lieutenant Governor Dan Patrick said as much, urging those over 70 "not to sacrifice the country."
+Texas Lieutenant Governor Dan Patrick said as much, urging those above 70 "not to sacrifice the country".

 Despite being panned by opponents for his erratic messaging on the virus pandemic, Trump continues to get solid polling numbers, indicating that his likely Democratic opponent Joe Biden will not have an easy task.